Norman with Rod Organ 2, 2005

 AIR Project - 1989

-In 1992 the bulk of Norman Tuck's work was gathered together at the Southeastern Center for Contemporary Art in Winston-Salem North Carolina for a major retrospective exhibition entitled Mindless Mechanisms.
+In 1992 the bulk of my work was brought together at the Southeastern Center for Contemporary Art in Winston-Salem, North Carolina for a major retrospective exhibition entitled Mindless Mechanisms.

 Mindless Mechanisms Exhibition